Tobin-jn/co-headcount2.0/README.md

 ### Future Iterations

-By bringing in multiple types of data sets, users will be able to see varying categories for data as well as multiple options for comparison.
+By bringing in multiple types of data sets, users will be able to see varying categories of data as well as multiple options for deeper comparison.

 ### See it Live